 Yes, dogs can eat yucca.
 Yucca is a safe and healthy food for dogs.
-It is high in fibre and low in calories, and it can help to promote healthy digestion.
+It is high in fiber and low in calories, and it can help to promote healthy digestion.

-However, yucca should be given in moderation, as it is a high-fibre food, and too much fibre can cause gastrointestinal upset in some dogs.
+However, yucca should be given in moderation, as it is a high-fiber food, and too much fiber can cause gastrointestinal upset in some dogs.

 When introducing yucca into your dog’s diet, start with small amounts and increase gradually to avoid stomach upset.
 If you have any concerns about feeding yucca to your dog, please consult with your vet.

 No, dogs should not eat cooked yucca.
 Yucca contains saponins, which can be toxic to dogs if consumed in large quantities.
 Symptoms of yucca toxicity in dogs include vomiting, diarrhea, and weakness.
 If your dog has eaten yucca, contact your vet immediately.